Water Tower Warning Lights:

 within the home, reduced pressure is a certainty.
 One form of this

-problem that frequently goes unnoticed is that the timer gets put off
+problem that frequently goes unnoticed is that the timer on the water softener gets put off

 due to a power outage and the result is that a softener runs during